JamesTsay-12/blog-site/_posts/2025-08-18-Molecular-Diagnostics-Status-CRC.md

 Early detection, on the other hand, has the potential to change the story entirely.
 If we could reliably pick up cancers — or even high-risk precancerous lesions — before they progress, the benefits would be enormous: more curative surgeries, fewer toxic therapies, better survival, and ultimately fewer lives lost.
 This is why blood-based assays for colorectal cancer screening, and eventually multi-cancer early detection (MCED) tests, are so important.
 They could remove many of the barriers that keep people from getting screened today — no stool samples, no colonoscopy prep, just a simple blood draw at a routine visit.

 We’re not there yet.
 The data still needs to mature, the costs need to come down, and regulators and insurers need to be convinced.
-But if these technologies deliver on their promise, they could mark the biggest shift in cancer diagnostics we’ve seen in decades — moving us from a world of *catching cancer late* to one where we *intercept it early*.## Key Sources
+But if these technologies deliver on their promise, they could mark the biggest shift in cancer diagnostics we’ve seen in decades — moving us from a world of *catching cancer late* to one where we *intercept it early*.

+---

+## Key Sources
 - **NCCN Colon Cancer Guidelines** (2025)
 - **USPSTF CRC screening** recommendations (2021)
 - **Medicare NCD 90.2** – NGS in advanced cancer